City of Brampton Logo

 • Once approved, your RRL licence will be emailed.

-• Post licence in a visible location inside the rental unit where tenants can easily see it.
+• Post the licence in a visible location inside the rental unit.

 • Maintain compliance with licence conditions and renew licence annually.